 Nowruz's celebrations last for 13 days, which centre on family and relatives.
 Thus, the main tradition consists of paying visits to family members: The youngers are expected to visit the elders first, and the elders will return their visit later.
-Of course, those visits must be relatively short, in order to be able to see everyone, and are necessarily accompanied with a lot of "shirini" (sweets) different type of nuts and specific foods cooked for the occasion.
+Of course, those visits must be relatively short, in order to be able to see everyone, and are necessarily accompanied with a lot of "shirini" (sweets) different types of nuts and specific foods cooked for the occasion.

 At the end of these delightful 13 days of sharing food, gifts, and joyful moments with family members come the Nowruz's last celebration and zenith: Sizdah Bedar, Nature's Day.

-On this day, Iranians hold large picnic outdoors, enjoying spring and nature at its best.
+On this day, Iranians hold large picnics outdoors, enjoying spring and nature at its best.
 It is the moment to collect the greenery of the Haft-Sin Table and discard them into running water.
 For three weeks now, the "sabzeh" have taken with them all the household's bad luck and sickness, and they are released into nature to ward off the evil's eye.

 Through times, other rituals have developed in Iran, some of them persisting nowadays, others slowly disappearing.
 An ancient one reminds of Christmas’ Santa Claus: Amu Nowruz ("Uncle Nowruz") and Haji Firuz are the two traditional heralds of Nowruz.
 Like its Christian counterpart, the old white-bearded Amu Nowruz appears at spring to bring gifts to children.
 He symbolizes the rebirth of the Sumerian god of sacrifice, killed at the end of each year to reborn at the following of the New Year.

-He is accompanied by Haji Firuz, dressed in red and black faced, because it is being covered by soot.
+He is accompanied by Haji Firuz, dressed in red and black faces, because it is being covered by soot.
 Haji Firuz dances through the streets while singing and playing music, to spread cheerfulness among people and bring the news of a promising happy New Year while he is not as prosperous as he indicates but smiles and dances to bring joy to all people for the new day.